 Introduction

-The final assembly is Saitama, Japan.
+The final assembly point is Saitama, Japan.

 It competes with the BMW 2 Series Gran Coupe, Ford Mustang, Mazda MX-5 Miata, Nissan Z, Subaru BRZ, and Toyota GR86.